Skip to content

 5. [mandatory] package the code (language-dependent format) & publish the versioned package(s) to an appropriate repository.

-Some to be continuous templates provide their own release job when supported by the build tool (ex: Maven with the Maven Release Plugin, Python with Bumpversion or with the Poetry Version command), but the release action can also be implemented by a separate tool/template such as semantic-release that can gracefully automates the release process (automatically determines the next version number based on Git commit messages, enforces semantic versioning, generates the release notes, creates the tag and the GitLab release).
+Some to be continuous templates provide their own release stage 1 job implementation (Prepare) when supported by the build tool (ex: Maven with the Maven Release Plugin, Python with Bumpversion or with the Poetry Version command), but the release Prepare can also be implemented by a separate tool/template such as semantic-release that can gracefully automates the release process (automatically determines the next version number based on Git commit messages, enforces semantic versioning, generates the release notes, creates the tag and the GitLab release).

 Publish

-As explained before, publishing a code package is not necessarily related to a release process (as some technologies - such as Maven - allow publishing unstable package versions) but a release should always end by publishing the versioned packages.
+As explained before, publishing a code package is not necessarily related to a release process (as some technologies - such as Maven - allow publishing unstable package versions) but a release always ends by publishing the versioned packages (stage 2 Perform hereabove).

 As a result, all publish-capable templates are fully compatible with semantic-release or any alternative implementing the release process.